skandium/skandium.github.io/_posts/2021-06-02-bash-cheat-sheet.markdown

 `cat lower_case_file | tr 'a-z' 'A-Z'`.

 However, there are much more powerful languages such `awk` and `sed` built in to handle any string manipulation.
 You can also use Perl or Python with regular expressions for string manipulation of arbitrary complexity.
-Most likely you'd still use `awk`/`sed` for simpler patterns (if it's simple enough to Google it in a few minutes).

 To get started with regular expressions, what I've found useful is interactive tutorials such as [RegexOne](https://regexone.com/) and playgrounds such as [regexr](https://regexr.com/).